ctnylmz/Super-Folio/README.md

 - update-database

 # 5 Configure Program.cs:
-- Uncomment the necessary code lines in the Program.cs file.
+- Uncomment the necessary code lines in the WebApp>Program.cs file.

 # 6 Run Project:
 - Start the project and navigate to https://localhost:7220/ in your browser.